Ben-M/md-blog/parametricity.md

 ```

 `Show[T]` provides a textual representation of type `T`, you can think of it has the reasonable version of `toString`
-`Eq[A]`  used to determine equality between 2 instances of the same type, it's basically better version of the built-in non-safe `==`
+`Eq[A]`  used to determine equality between 2 instances of the same type.
+It's a better version of the built-in non-safe `==`

 What's important here is the that they use 1 type parameter

-Now some more advanced ones
+Now some more advanced ones:

 ```scala